danielviki/SortingAlgorithmVisualizer/README.md

 # Sorting Algorithm Visualizer

-This is my 1st Project: A web application that visualizes various sorting algorithms using Vue.js frontend and Flask backend.
+A web application that visualizes various sorting algorithms using Vue.js frontend and Flask backend.

 ## Features